MiguelGit20/holbertonschool-validation/module3_task2/DEPLOY.md

+# Deploy Documentation

-## Team's FAQ
+## Zip File

-## What is in the archive and how to unarchive it?

-* In the `awesome-website.zip` archive you will encounter the `dist` folder
+The zip file contain the dist folder and the executable.
-* To unarchive it in your current directory use the command line:
+To unarchive it use:
-`unzip awesome-website.zip`

-## What are the commands to start and stop the application?

-* To generate (start) the go-hugo website run the command: `make build`
-* To clean (stop) the go-hugo website run the command: `make clean`
+    unzip awesome-website.zip

+## Start and Stop application

+Create Hugo Website:

+    make build

+Stop Hugo Website:

+    make clean

+## Customize logs

-## How to customize where the application logs are written?
+You can customize the logs of the app

-## How to “quickly” verify that the application is running (healthcheck)?
+## Verify that the app is running

+You can use

+    hugo server

-* To verify that the application is running correctly run the command: `hugo server`
+To see if the app is running
-* Then verify the status of the website in your localhost by clicking the `http://localhost:1313/` given by the previous step